edenis00/Failed_Cron_Job/README.md

 ## Introduction

-The Failed Cron Job monitors the uptime of specified websites (the default is 2 sites) and integrates with the Telex platform.
-It checks the availability of the provided websites and sends the status results to the specified return URL (which is a Telex channel URL).
+The Failed Cron Job Monitor is a monitoring and alerting tool that tracks failed cron jobs and integrates with the Telex platform.
+It checks for failed cron jobs by analyzing system logs and sends alerts to Telex after 5mintues if failures are detected.

 ## Setting Up